Actindo-AG/Documentation/FiegeIntegration/UserInterface/01_Connections.md

     Click this button to edit the connection name.
 This button is only displayed if the connection name has been confirmed.

 - *Driver*
-    Click the drop-down list and select the Fiege driver.
+    Click the drop-down list and select the *Fiege Driver* option.
 All installed drivers are displayed.
 The *Credentials* section is displayed below the drop-down list.

     > [Info] Drivers are licensed and must be acquired via the app store or the corresponding fulfillment partner.
 The applicable driver credentials to establish the connection are obtained when acquiring the corresponding license.